 Cut the Bull….
 Detecting Hallucinations in Large Language Models

-Vectara launches open source hallucination evaluation model and uses it to compare hallucination rates across top LLMs including OpenAI, Cohere, PaLM, Anthropic’s Claude 2 and more.
+Vectara launches the open source Hughes Hallucination Evaluation Model (HHEM) and uses it to compare hallucination rates across top LLMs including OpenAI, Cohere, PaLM, Anthropic’s Claude 2 and more.

 November 06 , 2023 by Simon Hughes